loosolab/UROPA/docs_rst/config.rst

 Configuration file
 ==================
-The configuration file is a **JavaScript Object Notation** formatted file that allows keys and values to be put in easily as text form.
-For running UROPA, a template of the config file as below will be provided:
+The configuration file is a **JavaScript Object Notation** formatted file that allows keys and values easily to be set.
+For running UROPA, a template of the config file as below is provided:

 .. code:: json